blue-yonder/tsfresh/docs/text/large_data.rst

 Dask - more control
 -------------------

-The feature extraction method needs to perform some data transformations, before it can call the actual feature calculators.
+The feature extraction method needs to perform some data transformations before it can call the actual feature calculators.
 If you want to optimize your data flow, you might want to have more control on how exactly the feature calculation is added to you dask computation graph.